nintendaii/unity-background-service/README.md

-# What is Unity Background Service?
+## What is Unity Background Service?
 Unity Background Service is a project that shows how to create an Android service for Unity application working on background.
 Usually Android service (especially in Unity apps) shuts down when we kill the app.
-It is impossible to make the service working fully in background.
+It is impossible to make the service working fully on background.
 The only solution is to let the service work on foreground as a notification and then the users are able to hide that notification if they wants to.
 Specifically, this project shows the creation of a step counting service that works on background.
-# How to use?
+## How to use?
 (gif will be added soon)
-# How it works?
+## How it works?
 ---
 ### [Unity](https://github.com/nintendaii/unity-background-service/tree/master/Unity3DProject)
 The main scene is located in Assets/Scenes.
 To see the example code go to [BackgroundService](https://github.com/nintendaii/unity-background-service/blob/master/Unity3DProject/Assets/Scripts/BackgroundService.cs) class.
 Explanation of the methods: